Barstool Sportsbook App Set To Expand State Availability Across U.S.

 This means many things, but the first that came to everyone’s minds was one question: Will there be a Barstool Sportsbook?
 Let’s take a look.

-If all goes well, it’s expected that the PGCB will approve Barstool Sportsbook for full-scale launch on Sept.
+The PGCB approved Barstool Sportsbook for full-scale launch on Sept.
 18. This test period will give Penn National, Barstool Sportsbook’s parent company, an opportunity to work out the kinks before opening up the app to all users.

 “I want to thank the PGCB and its staff for all their time and effort in reviewing and approving our app for this soft launch,” said Jay Snowden, President and CEO of Penn National.
 “I also want to thank all those who have been working tirelessly at Penn Interactive and our great partners at Barstool Sports for their many months of hard work and collaboration, as well as our risk management and platform providers, Kambi and White Hat Gaming.
 This is an important milestone in our Company’s continued evolution to be the leading omni-channel provider of retail and online gaming, live racing and sports betting entertainment, and we couldn’t be more excited to get underway,” concluded Mr. Snowden.